Intro to Medicare Star Ratings

 CMS provides ratings by domain and a rating for each Part C and Part D. In the industry, the vast majority of attention is spent on the Overall Star Rating.

 The Star Rating is calculated as an average then rounded on the half-star.
-So a score of 3.74 is 3.5 Stars but 3.76 is 4.0 Stars.
-Benefits, bonuses and penalties accrue at different half-star levels, so the marginal impact of a small difference in one measure can be quite large.
+So a score of 3.74 rounds down to 3.5 but 3.76 rounds up to 4.0 Stars.
+Benefits, bonuses and penalties accrue at different half-star levels, so a small marginal change in one measure can have a large impact to the Plan.

 MEDPAC (www.medpac.gov) published an excellent explanation of the actual payment mechanics in Medicare.
 The core concept is that Plans